JohanVer/freicar_docs/docs/nodes/freicar_agent.md

 In each iteration, the current pose is updated via `tf.lookupTransform`.
 The two functions `PublishStatus` and `PublishLocalization` take care of publishing necessary messages for each agent.
 The subsequent call also publishes a basic 3D model for visualization on RVIZ.
 Naturally this is not a necessary task and can be commented out.

 ## 3.2.
 Halt and Resume Callbacks
 These messages are usually sent from the chaperone node.
 When a `Halt` message is received, the agent is expected to stop in the shortest distance possible.
-Currently we only keep track of the suspensions using a flag, a string and an enum to indicate the state, the other agent involved in the suspension event and the type of the suspension respectively.
+Currently, we only keep track of the suspensions using a flag, a string and an enum to indicate the state, the other agent involved in the suspension event and the type of the suspension respectively.
 The different types of suspension can be looked up in the [`HaltType` enum](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_common/include/freicar_common/shared/halt_type.h#L10).
 When the suspension is lifted, the agent is allowed to resume its activity.

 ## 3.3.
 RGBCallback
 This is the callback function for RGB images.
-Currently they are published in the `carla_proxy` node.
+Currently, they are published in the `carla_proxy` node.
 ```cpp
 void FreiCarAgent::RGBCallback(const sensor_msgs::ImageConstPtr& msg) {
 	cv_bridge::CvImagePtr cv_ptr;